 How To Install Synology Surveillance Station

-How To Install Synology Surveillance Station, In this How To… Guide we are going to take you through how to install Surveillance Station to a Synology and then show you how to add an to that software.
-This guide is aimed at people who have just a NAS or have pre-existing NAS that they want to start using for IP camera management and storage, if you are setting up your NAS for the first time this thread is not for you, either follow the in the box, look at other threads in the Synology section of this forum, or ask us for help.
+How To Install Synology Surveillance Station, In this How To… Guide we are going to take you through how to install Surveillance Station software to a Synology and then show you how to add an IP camera to that software.
+This guide is aimed at people who have just setup a NAS or have pre-existing NAS that they want to start using for and storage, if you are setting up your NAS for the first time this thread is not for you, either follow the instructions in the box, look at other threads in the Synology section of this forum, or ask us for help.

 Once you have the NAS setup you can come back to this post and follow the steps below: